-Austin Transportation (ATD) is installing a two-way protected bikeway, pedestrian crossings, and intersection improvements along Shoal Creek Boulevard between 38th Street and Foster Lane.
+Austin Transportation Department (ATD) installed a protected bikeway, pedestrian crossings, and intersection improvements along Shoal Creek Boulevard between 38th Street and US 183.

 What's happening now?

-- February 28, 2020: Construction begins next week at Shoal Creek Boulevard/Hancock Drive
+- September 11, 2020: Construction complete at Shoal Creek Boulevard/Woodview Avenue

 In late 2018, Austin Transportation began a Shoal Creek Boulevard community conversation in advance of regularly planned street maintenance.
 When roads are resurfaced as part of regular street maintenance, the existing street lines are covered, providing a “blank slate” to reconfigure the street if there is an opportunity to provide a safer, more accessible street design for all road users.